jianxiaoguo/website/content/en/docs/applications/using-dockerfiles.md

 to their application:

 ```
-$ drycc config:set DRYCC_DOCKER_BUILD_ARGS_ENABLED=1
+$ drycc config set DRYCC_DOCKER_BUILD_ARGS_ENABLED=1
 ```

-Every environment variable set with `drycc config:set` will then be available for use inside the user's Dockerfile.
-For example, if a user runs `drycc config:set POWERED_BY=Workflow`, the user can utilize that build argument in their Dockerfile:
+Every environment variable set with `drycc config set` will then be available for use inside the user's Dockerfile.
+For example, if a user runs `drycc config set POWERED_BY=Workflow`, the user can utilize that build argument in their Dockerfile:

 ```